-Wearing masks indoors is strongly recommended during the first two weeks of autumn quarter.
+Wearing masks indoors is strongly recommended during the first two weeks of winter quarter.
 The Face Covering Policy webpage includes additional guidance and FAQs.

 With a goal of helping colleagues and guests to feel comfortable in your office or work area, here are some signs you can place in your space to communicate your mask preference.

 Get tested if you develop symptoms, if you are exposed, before or upon returning to the UW after academic breaks, before and after a large social event or gathering.

 Reporting a positive test result to the UW is required.
 If a student or personnel reports a positive test to an instructor or supervisor, instructors and supervisors should instruct individuals to submit the reporting form.
 Supervisors and instructors can also notify email@example.com.
 Read about how the University responds to a positive case at a University location.

 Self-monitor for symptoms.
 Do not come to work or class, and follow instructions on the Public Health Requirements and Guidance flowchart if you experience COVID-19 symptoms that are not attributable to another condition.

 Quarantine is no longer required after close contact with a person who has COVID-19.
 Follow instructions on the flowchart if you test positive, are exposed, or have symptoms.

 Your safety is a top priority, and we’ve taken precautions needed to keep you safe and healthy.
 Here are some of the key resources you use: